 Providers have purchased and outfitted several different types of vehicles, such as mobile clinics, which provide telepractice capabilities and exam rooms; mini-mobile clinics, which offer telepractice, without a full exam room; and vehicles to use for either transportation of staff to deliver services or to transport clients to clinics.

-The vehicles purchased include cars to transport addicts to treatment and vans which can be equipped as mobile clinics, and equipped to use telemedicine to deliver counseling services.
+The vehicles purchased include cars to transport addicts to treatment and vans which can be equipped as mobile clinics, a guide for the required services, and equipped to use telemedicine to deliver counseling services.

 Late last year, the state received $25 million in federal funds to help fight the opioid addiction epidemic.
 Lt.
 Gov. Kathy Hochul said one of the state’s priorities is extending services to addicts who live in rural areas where treatment is an hour or two away.

 “Someone in a rural area is not going to take two hours off work to drive to a facility,” Hochul said.
 “I’ve heard that.
 Whether it’s Watertown or Plattsburgh, these are the people where the addictions continue to grow because the treatment is not available.”

 The funds are targeted to help 16 upstate counties that have the greatest need for additional resources, based on overdose and hospitalization statistics.
 Along with adding mobile treatment vehicles, the state also plans to expand the use of telemedicine to reach willing addicts in need of treatment services.

 State lawmakers are considering proposed regulations to authorize payments to credentialed alcoholism and substance abuse counselors who provide services in Office of Alcoholism and Substance Abuse Services (OASAS) -approved settings via telepractice.